-In addition to operations and maintenance responsibilities, we are responsible for capital replacement and major maintenance for most of the systems.
+In addition to operations and maintenance responsibilities, the WRC is responsible for capital replacement and major maintenance for most of the systems.

-For 2022, our team managed approximately 76 capital and major maintenance projects over \$200,000 with a combined investment of \$251 million.
-See Figure 5: Project Investments.
-Our office continues to push the envelope to bring projects to light through innovative funding and delivery methods saving our communities time and money.
-This year we were one of the first organizations in the state to use the Construction Manager At Risk (CMAR) contractor procurement, a delivery method which embraces a commitment to deliver a project with a guaranteed maximum price, for a state revolving fund loan program.
+For FY 2022, the WRC managed approximately 76 capital and major maintenance projects over \$200,000 with a combined investment of \$251 million.
+See Appendix B: FY 2022 Projects and Figure 5: Project Investments.

+The WRC continues to push the envelope to bring projects to light through innovative funding and delivery methods saving our communities time and money.
+This year the WRC was one of the first organizations in the state to use the Construction Manager At Risk (CMAR) contractor procurement, a delivery method which embraces a commitment to deliver a project with a guaranteed maximum price, for a state revolving fund loan program.

-Further, our office was the first to utilize the state revolving loan program to purchase increased flow capacity for sending sewage for treatment.
-One more example of how this talented team is always seeking opportunities to provide the most value for each investment dollar.
+Further, it was the first to utilize the state revolving loan program to purchase increased flow capacity for sending sewage for treatment.
+It's another example of how this talented team is always seeking opportunities to provide the most value for each investment dollar.
 This includes looking at alternate funding methods, collaborating with other utilities, coordinating with road agencies to "Dig Once" and working with state and federal agencies to ensure water infrastructure receives funding through various grant and loan programs.

 In FY 2022, WRC's projects were funded utilizing the following methods.
-See Figure 6: Project Financing.
+See Appendix C: Financials and Figure 6: Project Financing.